ancuongnguyen07/AdvancedNetworking/socket-basics.md

 ![Data struct alignment](images/struct-alignment.png "Data struct alignment")

 A simple, but inefficient, way to write such structure could be to do it field by field as separate write calls.
-However both Rust and C have a way to tell the compiler that padding is not desired for a particular structure, but the fields should be "packed" to have no such spaces between them.
-Therefore, a more efficient way is to declare such structure and write its contents in a single write call to the network after necessary byte order conversions.
+However, both Rust and C have a way to tell the compiler that padding is not desired for a particular structure, but the fields should be "packed" to have no such spaces between them.
+Therefore, a more efficient way is to declare a packed structure and write its contents in a single write call to the network after necessary byte order conversions.

-Here is a simple example "**[tcpheader](https://github.com/PasiSa/AdvancedNetworking/tree/main/examples/rust/tcpheader/src/main.rs)**", that introduces the TCP header fields in a Rust structure, and then converts it to u8 byte array that can be written to the network, and vice-versa.
+Take a look at a simple example "**[tcpheader](https://github.com/PasiSa/AdvancedNetworking/tree/main/examples/rust/tcpheader/src/main.rs)**", that introduces the TCP header fields in a Rust structure, and then converts it to a `u8` byte array that can be written to the network, and vice versa.
 In Rust one can use `#[repr(C, packed)]` in front of the structure, to tell that it should be built to be compatible with C binary interface, and that the fields should be packed to not have padding.
 Later the code uses the byte order conversion